U45 Blue Jay Short Review

 Its range on a good day is around 100m, if the weather isn’t that clear, the range will be decreased.

-I would advise against flying any type of toy drones in rough weathers.
+I would advise against flying any type of toy drone in rough weather.

 This drone is one of the best toy grade drones I have reviewed and if you are a beginner and looking to purchase your first drone, this will be a great choice.